 '''

 Unit 1 - Narrative Paper

 Unit 2 - Informative Paper (Writing Center visit REQUIRED)

-Unit 3 - Persuasive Paper
+Unit 3 - Persuasive Paper (Writing Center visit REQUIRED)

 '''

-I will provide specific instructions on the day the essays are assigned.
+Specific instructions and criteria will be provided as each of the essays are assigned.
 Unless otherwise indicated, all major papers and supporting assignments must follow MLA Style Guidelines, be typed in Times New Roman, 12-point font, double-spaced, and stapled in the upper left corner.
 In-class writing and/or quizzes may occur at any time, but they will not always be collected.